 - Annales School: A popular 20th century style of historiography emphasizing long-term social history.
 It was founded in 1929 when Marc Bloch and Lucien Febvre published the journal Annales d'histoire économique et sociale.

 - Authorized Heritage Discourse (AHD): (Laurajane Smith) The elite-led "official" version of heritage.
+AHD dictates what is to be considered valuable and worth-preserving, and what not.

 - Collective Memory: (Halbwachs) Memory shared by a group, distinct from individual memory.